 Criminals also contact consumers and tell them that they have been selected to receive a government grant.
 To receive the grant money, the scammer explains a “processing fee” must be paid and asks individuals for bank account information.
 Grants are not benefits or entitlements.
-A federal grant is an award of financial assistance from a federal agency to a recipient to carry out a public purpose of support or stimulation authorized by a law of the United States.
+A federal grant is a way the federal government funds your ideas and projects to provide public services and stimulate the economy.
 Note the following:

 If you receive suspicious contact from someone claiming to be from state or local government, report the contact to the actual agency using contact information you know is accurate.
 The official State of Michigan website provides reliable contact information for State government.

 If you have a general consumer complaint, you may file a complaint with the Attorney General’s Consumer Protection Unit:Consumer Protection Unit